GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex12_gene_annotation_part1.md

 ### Evaluating the quality of gene assignment

-Determining how trustworth a gene annotation is can be a very tricky process.
+Determining how trustworthy a gene annotation is can be a very tricky process.
 How similar to do protein sequences need to be to perform the same function?
-The answer is surprisingly low - a bioinformatic analysis performed in 1999 identified that proteins with as little as 20 - 35% sequence identity can still share the same function ([Rost, 1999](https://doi.org/10.1093/protein/12.2.85)) but this is not a universal occurance.
+The answer is surprisingly low - a bioinformatic analysis performed in 1999 identified that proteins with as little as 20 - 35% sequence identity can still share the same function ([Rost, 1999](https://doi.org/10.1093/protein/12.2.85)) but this is not a universal occurrence.
 When evaluating your annotations, we consider the following questions:

 1. What is the amino acid identity along the aligned region?
 1. What is the amino acid *similarity* between the aligned region?
 1. What is the coverage as a percentage or the query and target genes?
 1. If we infer a phylogeny of this query gene with references from the target family, is a stable tree resolved?
-1. Does the inclusion of this gene function make sense in the context of the organisms taxonomy?
+1. Does the inclusion of this gene function make sense in the context of the organism's taxonomy?
 1. Does the gene sit on a long contig that is core to the MAG, or is it a short contig carrying only a single gene?
 1. If we are uncertain of a particular annotation, does the predicted gene occur in an operon?
 If so, are the other genes present in the annotation?